eslint/eslint/docs/src/rules/multiline-ternary.md

 <!--FIXABLE-->

-Enforces or disallows newlines between operands of ternary expressions.

 JavaScript allows operands of ternary expressions to be separated by newlines, which can improve the readability of your program.

 For example: